coreyheckel3/coreyheckel3/README.md

 # Hi there! 👋 I'm Corey Heckel

-I am a Machine Learning graduate student at Stevens Institute of Technology with a bachelors in Software Engineering.
-I am currently working as a software developer and researcher for the computer science department at Stevens Institute of Technology.
-Since May 2023 I have been working on developing an application that enables blind users to learn the structure of english characters and be able to write, utilizing computer vision and machine learning concepts.
-Outside of this project , I am experienced with Web Development, and Financial Applications.
+I am a Stevens Institute of Technology graduate with a masters in Machine Learning with a bachelors in Software Engineering.
+I am currently working as a freelance software developer/web designer.

 ## Programming Languages
 ![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)